 We may disclose information that we collect or receive from or about Users:

-- To contractors, service providers, and other third parties we use to support our business and operation, such as to verify driver’s license information, help enhance the security of our online services, to process information for business analytics, customer service, marketing, distribution of surveys, and fraud prevention, and to process information for credit and debit card transactions;
+- To contractors, service providers, and other third parties we use to support our business and operation, such as to verify driver’s license information, help enhance the security of our online services, to distribute products purchased on our Website, to process information for safety, business analytics, customer service, marketing, distribution of surveys, and fraud prevention, and to process information for credit and debit card transactions;

 - To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Company’s assets, or as part of bankruptcy, or similar proceeding, in which such information is among the assets transferred;